Skip to main content

 1. Duplicate the object that will be snapped,

-2. apply the Snapzone material to this object
+2. Apply the SnapZoneHighlight material to this object (Flow-SDK/Art/Materials)

 Snap Zone Open XR events to make a snapzone highlight be enabled when an object is close to it.